Taylor Family Genes

 You needn't necessarily submit your own Y-DNA.
 You may submit a sample from another donor to join the Project, but use your name and contact information if you will be the contact person.
 You will then be considered the "kit owner".

-About a month to six weeks after the kit arrives at the lab, the kit owner with the results, join the Taylor project and search for matches.
+About a month to six weeks after the kit arrives at the lab, the kit owner with the results, join the Taylor project (if not already) and search for matches.
 There are no fees or dues for joining the Project; the cost is included in your test.